beverly-hills-money-gangster/DaikombatDesktop/README.md

 ## Distribution

-Right now, the game can be downloaded from the [official web-site](https://beverly-hills-money-gangster.github.io/DaikombatDesktop/).
+Right now, the game can be downloaded from the [official web-site](https://beverly-hills-money-gangster.github.io/DaikombatDesktop/) or [itch.io](https://beverlyhillsmoneygangster.itch.io/daikombat).